foomo/petze/README.md

 ## Service configuration files

-Any other files with a .yml suffix will be treated as service configurations.
+Files in the services subdirectory with a .yml suffix will be treated as service configuration files.
 It is strongly encouraged to organize them in folder structures.
 These will be reflected in the service ids.